Overall Score 6.2 Represents average audio ecosystem compatibility score.

 JBL Wave Beam has a higher liquid rating than Samsung Galaxy Buds Live

-The JBL Wave Beam have a weight of 8.8g .
-We prefer a lower weight best for the reason that lighter devices are easier to transport.
+JBL Wave Beam have a weight of 8.8g .
+We consider a lower weight better for the reason that lighter devices are easier to move with.

-weigh more than the JBL Wave Beam with a difference of 2.4g
+weigh more than the JBL Wave Beam by of 2.4g

-True wireless devices have no cables linking any part of the device together, JBL Wave Beam are true wireless for this case since they have no cables.
-This is a key distinction since wireless earbuds have cables connecting the two earbuds together.
+True wireless devices have no wires linking any part of the device together, JBL Wave Beam are true wireless for this matter since they have no cables.
+This is a major difference as some wireless earbuds have wires linking the two earbuds together.

-Samsung Galaxy Buds Live also is true wireless because it doesn't have cables connecting the two earbuds .
+Samsung Galaxy Buds Live also is true wireless since it has no cables linking the pair of earbuds together.

 JBL Wave Beam are resistant to sweat

-Samsung Galaxy Buds Live's resistance to sweat makes both devices fit for use during long-distance running, marathons, training in workout bodysuits, etc
+Samsung Galaxy Buds Live's resistance to sweat makes both devices good for use while doing sports such as long-distance running, marathons, cardio sweat workouts , etc

 JBL Wave Beam have stereo speakers, devices with stereo speakers deliver sound from independent channels on both left and right sides, creating a richer sound and a better listening experience.